 What Is Blosc?

 Blosc is a high-performance compressor that has been optimized for binary data.
 Its design allows for faster transmission of data to the processor cache than the traditional, non-compressed, direct memory fetch approach through an memcpy() OS call.
-This can be useful not only in reducing the size of large datasets on-disk or in-memory, but also in accelerating memory-bound computations, which is typical in vector-vector operations.
+This can be useful not only in reducing the size of large datasets, but also in accelerating I/O, be either on-disk or in-memory (both are supported).

 Watch this introductory video to learn more about the main features of Blosc: